giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 * vislcg3
 * apertium

-You get the latest version of all required tools in one go, no compilation required! :)
 Rerun with regular intervals to get the latest updates.

 This is our default compiler, and it builds all our tools.
 It is open source, and it is needed for turning your morphology and lexicon into spellcheckers and other useful programs.

 # Some alternative compilers, strictly speaking not needed